Brunswick, Victoria: Culture

 In the 1980s, Brunswick's major nightspot was the Bombay Rock, a notoriously dangerous venue that saw considerable violence between ethnic groups.
 It was featured in the 1991 movie Death In Brunswick and destroyed by a fire in the mid-1990s.

 The Sarah Sands Hotel has hosted tours from a number of local and international acts, mostly punk, skinhead, goth or alternative in nature.
-By 2017, it was again for sale.

-Pubs in Brunswick include: Bridie O'Reilly's, The Brunswick Hotel, The Cornish Arms, Phoenix Public House, The Retreat Hotel, The Sporting Club Hotel, The Grandview, Zagame's (renamed The Duke of Edinburgh Hotel), the Noise Bar (The Railway Hotel), the Moreland Hotel, the Union Hotel, the Quarry Hotel, the Lyndhurst and the Victoria Hotel; seven of these are located on Sydney Road, and two on Lygon Street.
+The Sarah Sands Hotel was closed since 2017, reopening in June 2021, following an extensive redevelopment with the construction of attached apartment buildings.

 Brunswick was the location of the "Brunswick Massive" art collective, which was run by local youths involved in Australian Hip Hop and Electronic Music events.

+Beyonce visited Brunswick when she toured Melbourne in 2013 - the then dilapidated home at 20 Beith Street Brunswick featured in the No Angel music video.
+After filming, Queen Bey and her entourage were spotted enjoying a beverage at The Retreat Hotel at 280 Sydney Road Brunswick.

+Kanye West, at the time recently married to Melbourne local Bianca Censori, was rumoured to have been spotted at A1 bakery in Brunswick, in January 2023.
+Although the rumour was largely debunked, the memes entered the cultural lore for locals.

 The Sydney Road Street Party, held annually in late February, is a major event in the suburb, during which a large proportion of Sydney Road is closed to all traffic.
 The festival is a prelude to the Brunswick Music Festival, held in March, featuring blues, roots, and world music.